What you need to know when starting at Kids on 4th

 - Entertaining and educational shows/performers throughout the year (no additional cost).

-- Special events and themed days e.g. Circus Day, Kids on 4th SWELL Art Exhibition, Christmas Concert.
+- Special events and themed days e.g. Circus Day, Father’s Day Arvo Tea, Kids Zone at Feast on Fifth, Christmas Concert.

 What to bring – daily requirements